dippas/WebWhatsapp-Native-DarkMode/README.md

-# WebWhatsapp Native Dark Mode
+# Web Whatsapp Native Dark Mode

 A simple way to add the native dark mode to your Web whatsapp